The Narberth Dickens Festival

 The train is a great way to get to Narberth, and the station is right in the middle of the festival.
 Why worry about parking when Narberth is just three stops from 30th street station on the Paoli/Thorndale (R-5) regional rail line?
 If you are coming from Philly, or from other spots on the Main Line, check the Sunday Septa schedule here.
-The eastbound and the westbound trains stop in Narberth once an hour all day Sunday.
+The trains stop in Narberth once an hour all day Sunday.

 Narberth Borough Hall (100 Conway Ave)

 Keating Building Lot, across from the Narberth Movie Theater

 Windsor Ave and Forrest Ave - three lots available

 Citizens Bank on Haverford Ave